mjordan/persistent_identifiers/README.md

 1. Assign the "Mint persistent identifiers" permission to desired roles.
 1. Visit `/admin/config/persistent_identifiers/settings` for options.
 Specific configuration options will vary depending on which Minter you select.
 See the README file for each Minter for more information.

-The option exists to add the persistent identifier to the JSON-LD for a node, mapped to schema:sameAs.
+An option exists to add the persistent identifier to the JSON-LD for a node, mapped to schema:sameAs.
 If this is option is checked, and the resolver base URL "https://example.com/ids" is configured, the JSON-LD will look like this if the persistent identifier is "10.80484/eb7f-x968":

 ```
 "http:\/\/schema.org\/sameAs":[